iotempire/iotempower/doc/index-pi.rst

 ===========================

-Welcome to your personal `IoTempower <https://github.com/iotempire/iotempower>`_ installation on the IoTempower gateway.
+Welcome to your personal `IoTempower <https://github.com/iotempire/iotempower>`_ installation on the IoTempower gateway (short iotgateway).

 If you just connected and want to dive right in, use one of these quick start *tutorials*: